non-npc/Interactive-Fiction-Tools/README.md

    ```
    python ifplayer.py
    ```
-4. The application will launch in a new window.
-Use the file selection dialog to choose an .ifg file to play.
+4. The application will launch in a new window and load the story.ifg file

 ### Game Assets

 All game assets (images, audio, video) should be placed in the `web` folder.
-The .ifg file references these assets relative to this folder.
+The .ifg file references these assets relative to this folder ('web/assets').

 ### Distributing a Game